dobarkod/django-queryinspect/README.md

     tox  # for all supported python and django versions

-If you need you can run tox just for single environment, f.i.:
+If you need you can run tox just for single environment, for instance:

-    tox -e py27_django17
+    tox -e py36-django111

 For available test environments refer to `tox.ini` file.

 ## License

-Copyright (C) 2014.-2015.
+Copyright (C) 2014.-2017.
 Good Code and Django Query Inspector contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal